-~ 720th Military Police Battalion Reunion Association Vietnam History Project ~
+~ 720th Military Police Battalion Vietnam History Project ~

-July 1967 ~ Battalion Time Line
+July 1967 ~ Battalion Timeline

-Please take the time to report any broken links on this page to the Webmaster via the above Email Link.
+Please take the time to report any broken links on this page to via the Email Link.

-Send your photographs as .jpg via the Email Link at the top of this page.
+Send your photographs as .jpg via the Email Link.
 Scan them as large as you can, one to an Email and include as much information as you can.
-Direct any questions via the Email Link.
+If you would rather send a CD of photos direct any questions via the Email Link or call 864-378-5503 (EST), no text messages.

 CLICK ON INDIVIDUAL RIBBONS FOR CRITERIA